breiger/Rocket_Game/README.md

-# hello-world
+# Rocket Game
-My first repository!

-I'm a student and hobbyist.
-I'm interested in using Progressive Web Apps to make video games.
-Is this feasable?
-I don't know.

-I'm also an English teacher and playwright.
-I think plays and video games have a lot in common.
+I'm trying to learn "responsive development."
+In other words, I don't want my games to look like garbage on a cellphone.
+So I made this little game to experiment with things like meta viewport, canvas resize and scale, and CSS media queries.
+It is a work in progress.